 The London Missionary Society took a great interest in Africa, and its most renowned pioneer there was a Scotsman, Robert Moffat, who began his work in 1816.
 He won a wide reputation as evangelist, translator, educator, diplomat, and explorer, and his Kuruman station 600 miles northeast of Cape Town was the scene of 29 years' work among the Africans.
 The last 15 years of his life were spent in England as an effective promoter of missions.

-Moffat's considerable achievements were somewhat dimmed by the glamor surrounding his son-in-law, David Livingstone, who was more explorer than missionary.
+Moffat's considerable achievements were somewhat dimmed by the glamour surrounding his son-in-law, David Livingstone, who was more explorer than missionary.
 With the support of the London Missionary Society and inspired by the words of Moffat, who told of having seen "the smoke of a thousand villages where no missionary has ever been," he landed in Africa in 1841.
 His explorations won him great acclaim, including burial among history's greats in Westminster Abbey; but more importantly, he is credited with opening up the continent to missionary endeavor.

 The Far East, first touched by the Nestorians in the sixth century and influenced by them long after, became strongly isolationist and resistant to Western influence.
-As a result it was long closed to the gospel.
+As a result, it was long closed to the gospel.
 But in 1807, English-born Robert Morrison was sent out by the London Missionary Society to establish a work in Canton, China.
 This was the only city outside of the tiny Portuguese colony of Macao where foreigners were allowed to reside.
 After over 25 years of labor he had won but 12 converts, but his translation work, in particular, paved the way for missionary work when the country became open to the gospel after the Opium Wars of the late 1830s and early 1840s.

 The one who made the most of this opening up of China was Hudson Taylor, another English missionary who left for China in 1853.
 He had a great vision for planting the gospel in every Chinese province.
 His crowning achievement was the organization of the earlier-mentioned China Inland Mission.

 The missionary trail went also to the South Pacific where John Williams became the Apostle of the South Seas.
 Beginning in Tahiti in 1818, he evangelized by boat, going from island to island.
 By 1834 it was said that "no single island of importance within 2,000 miles of Tahiti had been left unvisited."
-But it was on a missionary safari to yet another island that he lost his life to cannibals in 1839.
+It was on a missionary safari to yet another island that he lost his life to cannibals in 1839.

 John G. Paton, a Scotch Presbyterian, also left his indelible mark in the New Hebrides beginning in 1858.
 After a rough beginning, he became enormously successful and in his latter years was somewhat of a missionary statesman.

 James Chalmers will ever be remembered as the great missionary to New Guinea.
 After 10 years on the Christianized island of Rarotonga, in 1877 he went to New Guinea where Stone Age cannibals lived.
 He was known as a peacemaker, and in five years cannibalism had been abolished in the region where he worked.
-But in seeking to reach a new tribe, he was murdered in 1901.
+However, in seeking to reach a new tribe, he was murdered in 1901.

 It was during the 19th century that the center of missionary interest gradually shifted from the British Isles and continental Europe to America.
 Samuel J. Mills is considered the father of American missions.
 At Williams College in Massachusetts, he gathered together a group of six students who shared his interest in spreading the gospel to other lands.
 Caught in a thunderstorm one day, they sought refuge under a haystack where, as mentioned above, they held their now-historic prayer meeting in which each pledged himself to missionary service.
 Mills transferred to the newly established college in Andover, Mass., where he had a great influence on a fellow student, Adoniram Judson.
 Similar missionary fervor there resulted in the formation, in 1810, of the American Board of Commissioners for Foreign Missions (American Board), the first such organization on that side of the Atlantic.
 Other societies were organized until by mid-century there were more than a dozen of them in the United States.